DiaoLab/DiaoLab.github.io/content/authors/Yarui/_index.md

   - Assistant Professor in Orthopaedic Surgery
   - Affiliate of the Duke Regeneration Center
   - Member of the Duke Cancer Institute

+### Interests
+  - Gene Regulation and Cell Fate Decisions
+  - Epigenomics and Functional Genomics
+  - Regeneration and Developmental Biology